From Spring Microservices in Action by John Carnell

 The one constant in the field of software development is that we, as software developers, sit in the middle of a sea of chaos and change.
-We all feel the churn as new technologies and approaches suddenly appear on the scene, causing us to re-evaluate how we build and deliver solutions for our customers.
+We all feel the churn as new technologies and approaches suddenly appear on the scene, causing us to re-evaluate how we build and deliver solutions for our customers, this may be one thing you’d be keen to remember when hiring dedicated software developers to build systems for a business, the new invention and inclusion of new technologies can cause great divides between what is useful and efficient, or over-the-top.
 One example of this churn is the rapid adoption by many organizations of building applications using microservices.
 Microservices are distributed, loosely coupled software services that carry out a small number of well-defined tasks.

 Why change the way we build applications?